 The higher education reform harmonised with the Bologna process has introduced the following: a new way of studying in three cycles, the Diploma Supplement and the measurement of students' workload in ECTS credits.
 In this way, the compliance with the European system is to be achieved and thus leading to a common field of higher education, which will ensure the mobility and employability of EU citizens.
-Further efforts by the academic community, business community and relevant ministries should focus on the development of links among higher education institutions, academia and Croatian economy in order to transfer knowledge, open new possibilities for financing higher education institutions and increase employment opportunities through the projects for further development and the implementation of Croatian Qualifications Framework.
+Further efforts by the academic community, business community and relevant ministries should focus on the development of links among higher education institutions, academia and Croatian economy in order to transfer knowledge and increase employment opportunities.